 An easy use case here is in the financial industry.
 Using SAP Data Hub on FlashBlade, financial institutions can build fraud detection systems by building modern data lakes of social media streams on FlashBlade.
 SAP Data Hub can then tap into these data streams and integrate them into transactional data to S/4HANA.
 This of course relies on SAP Vora which is now a part of SAP Data Hub.

-3. Predictive capabilities: We believe predictive capabilities can improve business processes so much that we built our own customer service and support using such skills.
+We believe predictive capabilities can improve business processes so much that we built our own customer service and support using such skills.
 You can read about it here.
 SAP Data Hub on FlashBlade can automate business processes by continuously monitor and gather sensor data from IoT devices and eventually flag and integrate any special data back in the ERP system.
 An interesting use case here is the automotive industry.
 As automobile manufacturers facilities become automated, robots can continuously report back on their results, so humans can find more efficient ways and opportunities to shave seconds of their processes and improve the quality of their products.

-4. RFID: The last use case I’d like to discuss might be the most boring, yet it could be the most common out there.
+The last use case I’d like to discuss might be the most boring, yet it could be the most common out there.
 As customers utilize FlashBlade for different use cases.
 It ultimately becomes “an all sorts of” data warehouse.
 SAP Data Hub takes advantage of this data by building workflows and orchestrate what type of data should go to what system on FlashBlade.
 In the airline business, RFIDs are tracked and gathered at incredible speeds and volume, but unfortunately many of these tagged items continue to get lost.
 SAP Data Hub can find these tagged items stored on a FlashBlade and automatically trigger emails to customers found in the ERP system.

 I hope these use cases paint a picture of how the best of hardware and software can come together to offer your enterprise a multi-purpose solution, knocking out several strategic goals of your intelligent enterprise in one punch.
-While I am always excited to talk about our products, I truly believe describing to our customers how their projects’ success and ultimately their own success can be achieved easily with these solutions is a much more exciting endeavor.